DylanMoss1/CrystalBall/README.md

 **Legendary Jokers:**
 - Found in arcana & spectral shop packs

-This mod does **not** search for jokers from another other source, including packs / jokers found via skip tags.
+This mod does **not** search for jokers from another other source, including skip tag packs / free jokers.

 ## Future Plans

 - Search for vouchers / spectral cards / playing cards
 - Customisation options (custom re-rolls per ante, search timeouts, etc.)
 - Support for Showman / duplicate jokers
-- Support for Cavendish
 - Prevent jokers from appearing in the same pack
 - Prevent the selection of locked jokers
 - Option to fix the order in which jokers appear
-- Option to define/select multiple filter sets
+- Option to create/select multiple filter sets

 ## Thanks